Alessandro Campos

 Alessandro Correa de Campos (17 February 1982) is a Catholic priest, singer and Brazilian television presenter.
 He is known by the nickname of "Padre Sertanejo", for always using of the country music to pass his religious messages.

 In addition to performing shows around the country, Alessandro Campos also presents television and radio programs.
-He already passed through Aparecida TV, Rede Vida and Rede Gazeta, and RedeTV!, where it remained in the air for only two months.
+He already passed through TV Aparecida, Redevida, TV Gazeta, and RedeTV!, where it remained in the air for only two months.

 Biography

 Childhood

 Alessandro always tells to the press that he discovered his sacerdotal vocation in childhood, around the seven years of age.
 He claims that he used to play masses and used currant juice and biscuits to simulate the celebration of the Eucharist.

 To the ten years, Campos turned acolyte and was sent to the seminary when he was thirteen.

 Ordination

 Campos studied theology in the Faculty of Theology of Tabor, owned by the Diocese of Mogi das Cruzes.
 He was ordained a priest on 27 January 2007, at the age of 27, in Resende, in the south of the state of Rio de Janeiro.

 He was connected to the Military Archdiocese, where he remained until 2011.
 In the military milieu, passed by Military Academy of the Agulhas Negras and was lieutenant and chaplain of the Military College of Brasília.
 There, he inserted sertaneja music in his masses.

 In 2014, he returned to the Diocese of Mogi das Cruzes.

 The local bishop authorizes him to do shows in Brazil, as well as presenting radio and television programs.
 Thus, Alessandro acts as a kind of "missionary priest".